Noufalmutairi/Python-HealthBehavior-Project/README.md

 ## Dataset
 The dataset used in this analysis is `HealthB_data.csv`, which contains information about health behaviors, demographics, and related factors.
-Note:this dataset is synthetic , just for practising Analysis skills.
+Note: this dataset is synthetic , just for practising Analysis skills.

 ## Technologies Used
 - Pandas